aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/_index.md

 Later in this guide, when you set up your test and production VPCs, the steps required to enable those VPCs to reuse your site-to-site VPN connection will be addressed.
 The process in your AWS environment will be largely a repeat of the steps in this section that are used to connect your development VPC to your on-premises network.

-{{% notice tip %}}
-**Set up a virtual on-premises environment:** If you don't have access to an actual on-premises data center environment and you'd like to either evaluate or demonstrate the AWS Site-to-Site VPN capabilities, see [Setting Up a Virtual On-Premises Environment]({{< relref "05-virtual-on-premises" >}}) for instructions on how to set up a test on-premises environment in AWS.
-You can deploy either open source or commercial VPN/router appliances in your virtual on-premises environment to act as the customer gateway device.
-{{% /notice %}}

 {{% children showhidden="false" %}}